RSVP to Open House

 Irvine residents are deeply concerned about the upcoming residential development deals at Great Park.
 Below are some of the issues voiced by our residents.
-Please help us amplify our voices by sending an email to the Planning Commission, who are meeting on Nov 6 to vote on the deal (see flyer).
+Please help us amplify our voices by sending an email to the City Council, who are meeting on DEC 9th to vote on the deal (see flyer).
 Our City and residents deserve better than what is being offered and we should ask our representatives to fight for more benefits to our community.

-Email to: PlanningCommission@CityofIrvine.org, IrvineCityCouncil@CityofIrvine.org, LarryAgran@cityofirvine.org, JamesMai@cityofirvine.org, MelindaLiu@cityofirvine.org, WilliamGo@cityofirvine.org, MikeCarroll@cityofirvine.org, BettyMartinez@cityofirvine.org, KathleenTreseder@cityofirvine.org
+Email to: IrvineCityCouncil@CityofIrvine.org, LarryAgran@cityofirvine.org, JamesMai@cityofirvine.org, MelindaLiu@cityofirvine.org, WilliamGo@cityofirvine.org, MikeCarroll@cityofirvine.org, BettyMartinez@cityofirvine.org, KathleenTreseder@cityofirvine.org

 Message to Copy: